 There are no aerodromes within 3nm of this site.
-There are no protected airspace volumes, depicted air routes, or commonly used tracks near this site that require communication capabilities.
+There are no protected airspace volumes, depicted air routes, or commonly used tracks near this site that require communication capabilities. there is an active soaring area (CYA534 and CYA528) however those operations are not expected to affect this site.
 Assessment of the normally expected traffic patterns yields the following: